ssmubc/Empathetic-Communication/docs/deploymentGuide.md

      ![AWS Control Tower Stack Image](images/AWSControlTowerStack.png)

-  #### Second deployment in the Hybrid Cloud Environment:
+  #### Second deployment in the Environment with an Existing VPC:

-The following set of instructions are only if this is the second project you are deploying in a **hybrid cloud environment**.
+The following set of instructions are only if this is the second project you are deploying with an **Existing VPC**.
 If you do not want to do this you can skip this section.

-In order to deploy a second project in a hybrid cloud environment, you will need to have access to the **Public Subnet ID**.
+In order to deploy a second project with a pre-existing vpc, you will need to have access to the **Public Subnet ID**.

 ####

 ### **3. Update the Public Subnet ID and CIDR Range**

-To deploy a second project in a hybrid cloud environment, you need to obtain an available **Public Subnet ID** and an unused **CIDR range** within the VPC.
+To deploy a second project with a pre-existing vpc, you need to obtain an available **Public Subnet ID** and an unused **CIDR range** within the VPC.

 #### **Finding the Public Subnet ID**
 1. **Navigate to the AWS VPC Console**: